Central Bank of Iran: History

-In August 1960, the Iranian government established the Central Bank of Iran (CBI) and separated all central banking responsibilities from Bank Melli Iran and assigned it to the newly-formed central bank.
-Scope and responsibilities of the Central Bank of the Islamic Republic of Iran (CBI) have been defined in the Monetary and Banking Law of Iran (1960).
+In August 1960, the Iranian government established the Central Bank of Iran (CBI) by reorganization of the central banking responsibilities previously exercized by Bank Melli Iran.
+Scope and responsibilities of the Central Bank had been defined in the Monetary and Banking Law of Iran (1960).

-The Central Bank of Iran was renamed to "the Central Bank of the Islamic Republic of Iran", and Iran's banking system adhered to the new Islamic rules that prohibit earning or paying interest in 1983.
+Following the Iranian revolution, the Central Bank of Iran was renamed to "the Central Bank of the Islamic Republic of Iran", and Iran's banking system adhered to the new Islamic rules that prohibit earning or paying interest in 1983.